 New Jersey police chief faces felony charges in Massachusetts, Totowa mayor says

-A New Jersey police chief is facing felony charges related to an incident in Massachusetts, according to the borough's mayor.
+The police chief of Totowa, New Jersey, is facing felony charges related to an incident in Massachusetts, according to the borough's mayor.

 Coiro said Veneziano was detained Friday and he is now awaiting transport to Massachusetts, where he will appear before a judge on charges stemming from an incident that occurred in September.